quasarstream/PHP-FFmpeg-video-streaming/README.md

 #### Encrypted HLS

 The encryption process requires some kind of secret (key) together with an encryption algorithm.
 HLS uses AES in cipher block chaining (CBC) mode.
 This means each block is encrypted using the ciphertext of the preceding block.
 [Learn more](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation)

-Before we can encrypt videos, we need an encryption key.
-However you can use any software that can generate a key, this package requires a working OpenSSL to create a key.

 You need to pass both 'URL to the key' and 'path to save a random key' to the `generateRandomKeyInfo` method:
 ``` php